Monday, December 24, 2007

 It's kind of sad to watch the interview with the defeated Thomas as he attempts to explain why the entire show has to be overhauled and flash-forwarded four years into the future with Veronica as a rookie FBI agent.
 You get the impression that he really doesn't want to do it but his hand has been forced and it's the only way he can keep the show on the air.
 He's been trumped by the network and is grasping at straws, attempting to create a new vision of the show that will please them.
 This is not in any way a criticism of Thomas, as I can't even imagine the pressure he must have been under having created the smartest show on television that no one watched and being told by executives (who had no idea how to market it) that it's not good enough.

-Other than a great supporting turn from veteran character actor Bob Gunton (who adds his name to the elite list of guest stars) Thomas' "presentation" is the longest 12 minutes in Veronica Mars history.
-Believe it or not, I actually do see the temptation to move Veronica to the FBI and have her work on the largest scale possible since she's more than earned her pass out of dead-end Neptune.
-But it's a temptation that should be resisted.
+Other than a great supporting turn from veteran character actor Bob Gunton (who adds his name to the elite list of guest stars) Thomas' FBI "presentation" is the longest 12 minutes in Veronica Mars history.
+Believe it or not, I actually do see the temptation to move Veronica to the Bureau and have her work on the largest scale possible since she's more than earned her pass out of dead-end Neptune.
+But it's still a temptation that should be resisted.

 If you watch crime shows like CSI or Law and Order it's almost a joke how much smarter the character of Veronica is than all of them and how silly those storylines look in comparison to anything on this show.
 The case of a missing pet feels more important than a double murder on any of these trite police shows and Veronica could run circles around any supposed "forensics expert."
-Which is why we shouldn't go there.
+Which is why the show shouldn't go there.
 She's different, and it's important she stays that way.
 Without the lawless corruption of Neptune to fight against, there's nothing to drive the character of Veronica anymore.
 It doesn't seem right that she'd now be on the side of the system she's spent all this time battling.

 Friday, December 21, 2007